hapax/hapax.github.io/assets/alien-maths.md

 In fact, experiments by cognitive linguists suggest that colour terminology *does* lead to differential performance in tasks involving remembering and categorising colours.
-While the interpretation of these experiments remains controversial, I think the whole debate is organised around the poles a false dichotomy.
+In other words, colour terminology does seem to be tied, in some way, to measurable differences in perception.
+But rather than proving relativism, I think the best way to understand these experiments is to relinquish the false dichotomy between relativism and universalism.

 #### Language, culture and cognition